M3-org/awesome-metaverse/README.md

 - [RP1](https://rp1.com/index.html) - An upcoming platform "that can synchronously connect hundreds of millions of users to one another in a real-time, persistent virtual world, without the need for sharding."
 - [AltspaceVR](https://altvr.com/) - AltspaceVR is a leading platform for live events, artists, brands and businesses
 - [Hyperfy](https://hyperfy.io/) - webxr enabled platform that lets you own and build anything you can imagine
+- [Cavrnus](https://www.cavrn.us/) - Cavrnus™ empowers every enterprise, brand and creator to easily design, build and share their vision of a destination metaverse on the experience Internet with anyone, anywhere, on any device at scale.
+Instantly and easily connect your application to the metaverse for experiences or use Unreal Editor as a multi-user collaboration with our no-code/low-code plugin (Cavrnus Metaverse Connector™).

 **2D Platforms**